Reese Witherspoon Is Launching Another New Show & Here’s What It Means For Her Net Worth

 Reese Witherspoon is one of Hollywood’s best known (and most bankable) stars.
 She started acting in her teens, starring in 1991’s The Man in the Moon.
 That led to further roles in films like Cruel Intentions and Election, as well as a recurring role on Friends.
-Cut to 2019 and Withersoppon’s net worth is estimated at a jaw-dropping $240 million, according to Forbes.
+Cut to 2019 and Witherspoon’s net worth is estimated at a jaw-dropping $240 million (£183 million) according to Forbes.
 So how did she go from indie films to blockbusters?
 Two words: Legally Blonde.

-Legally Blonde grossed $142 million worldwide and became the turning point in her career, spawning a sequel that gave Witherspoon her first credit as a producer, which meant she got a cut of the film’s $142 million profit and creative control of the production — a landmark moment in any actor’s career.
+Legally Blonde grossed $142 million (£108 million) worldwide and became the turning point in her career, spawning a sequel that gave Witherspoon her first credit as a producer, which meant she got a cut of the film’s profit and creative control of the production — a landmark moment in any actor’s career.

 Advertisement